 Lookup to the user who created the record.
 Includes the creation date and time. |

-When creating a Document Request, you are not limited by the options in Button Configuration.
-For example, you can have the "Format" option set to PDF in Button Configuration.
-However, in Document Request you can choose from all possible options we have in Maven Documents.
+When creating a Document Request manually, you are not limited by the options in Button Configuration.
+For example, you can have the Format option set to PDF in Button Configuration.
+However, in Document Request, you can choose from all possible options in Maven Documents.

 If the field is left empty, the generated file will have the same name as the template document used.